shwilliam/aloha-site/README.md

 ## Interactivity

 Interactive elements are generally accessible with keyboard navigation, with an exception being the carousel that does not bring focused items into view.
-ARIA attributes have been used on several elements to communicate additional information about their functionality when necessary, and used to notify screen-reader users of changes to content.
+The `aria-live` attribute has been used to appropriately notify screen-reader users of changes to DOM content.

 A majority of this project's interactive functionality was required to be repeated across many elements.
 For these, delegated event handlers are used on container elements to listen & filter its events.